 Many students say they didn’t come to an event because they didn’t know about it.
 They probably saw the posters, but it didn’t stick in their mind because they didn’t constantly hear about it from peers.
 They didn’t see or hear the buzz about it.

 Yes, posters work and we still use them, however, we need to do more besides just posters and signage.
 Creating a buzz around campus should be the ultimate goal.
 In today’s world, creating a buzz digitally can be a very effective marketing strategy.
+Also, if you buy pbn links, it is like a cherry on top of a cake, which can boost your marketing efforts.
 Utilize students and create a “digital street team” for students to join.
 A street team is a group of people who promote events.
 A digital street team gets more students involved with the institution, builds their resumes, allows them to work side by side with the programming board, and helps you market to students.
 Collaborating with faculty can provide the student street team with marketing, social media, and public relations information sessions.
 When it comes to SEO building, you can see Freshlinks packages here to help grow your business.
 It is a great way to collaborate with academics and also gives the students an educational experience to go with their practice.

 Here are some very easy, basic ways to utilize a student digital street team: